This Cauliflower and Carrot Gratin may look more indulgent than it really is, fear not, it may taste sinfully rich, but it's actually quite light.

 - ¼ teaspoon of pepper (or more to taste)

 - 2 cups of Sargento® Shredded Reduced Sodium Mild Cheddar Cheese

-- Boil for 3 minutes, or after the cauliflower changes colors and immediately after remove from the hot water (do not overcook, they have to be tender but firm).
-Reserve.
+- Boiling vegetables: In a deep pot boil the carrots for 5 minutes.
+Add a teaspoon of salt and the cauliflower to the water.
+Boil for 3 minutes, or after the cauliflower changes colors and immediately after remove from the hot water (do not overcook, they have to be tender but firm).
+Set aside.

 *Los de afuera

-This post was sponsored by Sargento.
-I received compensation to create this recipe and post, but the opinions are 100% mine and were not vetted or changed by the sponsor.
+This post has been sponsored by Sargento, but the opinions here are 100% mine and have not been vetted or revised by the sponsor.